Hawaii Big Island Activities

 If you are determined we can talk about it.

-Rainbow Falls and Akaka Falls are self guided and are easy access from Hilo.
+Rainbow Falls and Akaka Falls are self-guided and easy to access from Hilo.

 Hidden Wonders: Drive the Red Road in Puna on the Hilo side.